openhive-network/tx-inspector/__tests__/assets/testplan.md

-3.1 ~~Using active authority to satisfy posting authority requirement~~ 3.2 ~~Using owner authority to satisfy posting authority requirement~~ 3.3 ~~Using owner authority to satisfy active authority requirement~~
+3.1 ~~Using active authority to satisfy posting authority requirement~~ 3.2 ~~Using owner authority to satisfy posting authority requirement~~ 3.3 ~~Using owner authority to satisfy active authority requirement~~ 3.4 ~~Using both key and account with weights 1 to satisfy treshold 2~~ 3.5 ~~Using both key and account with weights 1 to satisfy treshold 2 for account with delegated authority~~

 4. Negative cases: